 Wollstonecraft Speaker Series

-The Wollstonecraft Speaker Series, named for writer, philosopher and women’s right advocate Mary Wollstonecraft, is a chance to stimulate intellectual curiosity and critical thinking.
-The fortnightly talks form part of the Sixth Form academic enrichment programme.
-When appropriate, the talks are made available to other year groups.
+The Wollstonecraft Speaker Series, named after writer, philosopher and women’s right advocate Mary Wollstonecraft, is a chance to stimulate intellectual curiosity and critical thinking.
+The fortnightly talks form part of the Blackheath High School Enrichment Programme.
 Invited guests speak to students on a wide range of subjects: exploring chosen career paths, the challenges and rewards of their profession, and opening up interesting conversations through the post-talk Q&A session.

 We aim to provide a diverse programme, and have previously welcomed a medical physicist, a chemical engineer, an opera singer, a programme integration engineer, a cyber-security specialist, a linguist from GCHQ, a creative freelancer, a QC, a university admissions officer, a city broker turned yoga instructor and nutritionist, as well as a volunteer from the Samaritans who spoke about the importance of being silent and just listening.